ichhakumari/ChatBot/README.md

 <h2></h2>
 Key Features </h2>
 <ul>
-<li> Climate Information & Awareness: Privartan provides up-to-date information on climate change, including its causes, effects, and global initiatives to mitigate its impact.  </li>
+<li> <b>Climate Information & Awareness:</b>  Privartan provides up-to-date information on climate change, including its causes, effects, and global initiatives to mitigate its impact.  </li>
-<li> Actionable Recommendations: The AI offers personalized suggestions on how users can reduce their carbon footprint and contribute to environmental sustainability. </li>
+<li> <b>Actionable Recommendations:</b>  The AI offers personalized suggestions on how users can reduce their carbon footprint and contribute to environmental sustainability. </li>
-<li> Educational Content: Access a variety of resources, from articles to tutorials, that educate users on climate-related topics. </li>
+<li> <b>Educational Content:</b>  Access a variety of resources, from articles to tutorials, that educate users on climate-related topics. </li>
-<li> Community Engagement: Privartan encourages collaboration by connecting users with climate action groups, events, and campaigns. </li>
+<li> <b> Community Engagement:</b>  Privartan encourages collaboration by connecting users with climate action groups, events, and campaigns. </li>
-<li> Real-Time Data: Leveraging IBM Watsonx Assistant's capabilities, Privartan delivers real-time data on weather, carbon emissions, and environmental changes. </li>
+<li><b> Real-Time Data:</b> Leveraging IBM Watsonx Assistant's capabilities, Privartan delivers real-time data on weather, carbon emissions, and environmental changes. </li>
 </ul>

 <h2> How It Works </h2>